-The little pocket park on the corner of Essex St and Maida Road in Epping has recently been transformed into the new Henry Brigg Playground.
-And I think it has that white picket fence look of perfection about it…..well at least outside of summer as there isn’t any shade at the moment.
-But there are plenty of young trees that will provide shade in years to come.
+The little pocket park on the corner of Essex St and Maida Road in Epping was transformed in August 2017 into the new Henry Brigg Playground.
+And I think it has that white picket fence look of perfection about it.
+And we love the new bright green shade sail that City of Parramatta Council installed towards the end of December 2018.
+Plus, there are lots of young trees that will provide more shade in years to come.

 The playground has a blue and white colour scheme, which is refreshing and bright.
 And we love the seaside theme, with a boat, rocky point and lighthouse, plus pictures of pelicans, crabs and life buoys.